robertspurlin/GitHub-Popular-PHP-Repos/README.md

 ## Notes

 - I would never commit the .env, but it is necessary here to make Sail spin up the schema and user properly.
-Also, it ensures that it will always connect to the DB container in the correct manner.
+Also, it ensures that it will always connect to the DB container in the correct manner immediately after a clone and `sail up`.

 - I recognize that there are some holes in my testing, namely the Exception catches when the GitHub API responds with Too Many Requests.
 I chose not to automate that part of my testing because I want to ensure that if testing was done before the initial load of the page, there would still be enough requests left to populate the list.
 I also could've tested more of the front end experience (such as ensuring that the lists show up after a simulated click of the button), but thought that the API testing has enough overlap to ensure that all things are working.

+- When testing the GitHub API search, I found that weird results show up when you don't specify a keyword when searching by language.
+The documentation implies that you shouldn't be able to use the language param without a keyword... so I settled on using "php" as my keyword with the language param.

+- There are PHP libraries that are wrappers for the GitHub API, but I found that it's search capabilities don't support the per_page param.
+Since I wanted to get the max per one request (100), and to only make one request, I decided to do the call manually via Guzzle (unauthenciated, which is why the application is limited to 10 calls/minute).

+- I played with the idea of showing the list of repositories in a DataTable, which is what I am used to doing in my professional work.
+However, I found that to be a bit boring.
+So, I decided to do 50% width cards of each, with a custom made pagination.

+- I thank you for your time and consideration, and hope the rest of the job search goes well.
+I look forward to your feedback and the next steps of the process.
+If there are any questions, please feel free to reach out to me via email or Slack in NashDev.
+Happy New Year!